1931 Hawke's Bay earthquake: Fires

+Utilities

 The entire east coast of the North Island lost electricity during the quake, although power was restored to Masterton, Pahiatua, Dannevirke and Waipukurau within two hours, and to Gisborne within ten hours.
 At Napier substation, the transformers were tipped over by the force of the quake and the high-voltage switchgear damaged, while the Napier to Tuai transmission line was taken out of service after a landslide caused a tower to collapse.
 A limited supply was restored to Napier and Hastings on 4 February; due to the damage at Napier substation, the Waipukurau to Napier transmission line was jumpered to the low-voltage switchgear at both ends.
 The Napier to Tuai line was repaired and put back into service on 12 February, while full supply to Napier substation was restored on 29 March.

+There was also severe damage to sewerage systems, gas supply and telegraph systems.

+Transport

+The earthquake caused great damage to Napier's roads, railways, bridges and wharves.
+Rails were badly twisted.
+The city's tram tracks were also twisted, and were never restored.